 - Do contact your insurance company.
-Report the accident as soon as possible and give the most detailed report of what happened as you can.
+Report the accident as soon as possible and give the most detailed report of what happened that you can.

 - Do get witness contact information.
 While it may not be necessary to follow up with each person, it is good to have all the contact information you can get.

 - Do take pictures.
-If possible, having photographs of the scene can be very helpful to your case.
-Skid marks, vehicle damage, traffic signals should all be photographed if you are able to get them.
+If possible, having photographs of the scene can be helpful to your case.
+Skid marks, vehicle damage and traffic signals should all be photographed if you are able.

 - Do not sign anything from the other driver’s insurance company until it has been reviewed by your attorney.
 The company will try to get you to accept a lowball settlement offer that compromises your right to seek future care.